Skip to main content

 Treatment Planning

+Before you receive treatment, you will be invited to attend a CT planning appointment.
 Radiotherapy is individually planned for all patients based on a CT scan of the area of the body being treated.

-Supportive equipment is used to create a reproducible position that can be replicated each day for treatment.
+During this scan, supportive equipment is used to create a reproducible position that can be replicated each day for treatment.

+You may be given small tattoo marks which are used as reference points for daily positioning.
 If undergoing Head and Neck Radiotherapy, you will have a mask made.
 This is worn for your CT planning scan and every treatment session.
 See making the mask video.

 There is normally a few weeks in between the planning appointment and the start of treatment.